Cryptoc1/synthetic-division/README.md

 Note that this program doesn't completely replace Rational Root Theorem.
 This is because it's only capable of identifying the **rational** zeros of a given expression.

+Aslo note that due to the manner of which floating point calculations are preformed, the script only returns whole numbers.

 ## Why?
 I was struggling with the concept in my Algebra class, and programming always seems to help me understand mathematical procedures.